LeeVo2408/README.md/README.md

 -	**Improve developer performance**: Teams have more time to focus on creating innovation instead of doing repetitive tasks.
 Developers are more confident when pushing code into production with an automated, reliable testing process.
 -	**Deliver updates faster**: Organizations can deliver updates to customers quickly and frequently.
 -
-There are some minimum practices required, and one of them can be mentioned is [Continuous Integration.] (https://github.com/LeeVo2408/README.md/blob/main/README.md#continuous-integration)
+There are some minimum practices required, and one of them can be mentioned is [Continuous Integration](https://github.com/LeeVo2408/README.md/blob/main/README.md#continuous-integration)

 # Continuous Integration: